jimmindungu3/James-Store-Frontend/README.md

 # James Store

-An mock ecommerce platform built with React, Vite, and Tailwind CSS.
+An mock ecommerce platform built with React, Vite, and Tailwind-CSS for front-end and nodeJs(expressJS) and mongoDB for the backend.
+The frontend has been deployed with Vercel and Render for the backend.

 ## Table of Contents